Job Offer Guidelines for Students

 Few employers are willing to conform to later deadline dates for student job offers as they manage their complex recruitment processes across multiple campuses.
 Based upon our surveys and discussions with employers, we have learned that most employers are, in fact, operating under a two-to-three week response window for all student offers extended.

 Due to the COVID-19 pandemic and associated economic impact, the entry-level job market and campus recruiting timeline faced substantial disruptions.
-The policies below have been updated to allow increased flexibility during the uncertain future ahead.
+The guidelines below have been updated to allow increased flexibility during the uncertain future ahead.

 Within this current context, the Center Career has established these guidelines to provide both students and employers a fair, transparent, and up-to-date framework for managing the offer phase of the recruitment process: